 On odd-numbered months, we usually hold a full, official Grange meeting, complete with officers wearing sashes, sitting in their assigned locations.

 Via Zoom, we have had to make some changes, of course.
-Officers don’t sit in their places, or wear sashes–but we try to get through Grange business (described below) systematically.
+Officers don’t sit in their places, or wear sashes, and we can’t potluck together–but we try to get through Grange business (described below) systematically.
 We welcome anyone who wants to join us, and wants to help the Grange to function smoothly, improve our outreach, and broaden the community services we provide.
 If you have questions, comments or ideas, please join us!
-You can always contact Grange President Tim Swartz at: email@example.com in between meetings.
+You can always contact Grange President Tim Swartz at: firstname.lastname@example.org in between meetings.

 What happens at a Grange meeting?